mglantz/advanced-networking-workshop/labs/lab-1/README.md

 In this section, you will learn how to create your first containerlab environment, which we will use to test against.
 Containerlab uses a few main components:
 * The containerlab cli tool
-* The containerlab yml definition which decides how to build things
+* The containerlab yml definition which decides how to build the network test environment
 * A container engine, such as podman or docker.
 * A Linux operating system to run it all on